Hkwolfx/Labs-arts.io/README.md

 # Labs-Arts.io

-Npm run build = process to open SSL console as admin@seoadmin

-log in

 To apply any changes on live server = npm run build + pm2 start npm -- start for frontend
                                       pm2 start npm -- start for backend